JohnGoldsmith/dotnetrdf-wiki/UserGuide-Configuration-API.md

 # Configuration API

 The Configuration API is a powerful feature of dotNetRDF which provides an RDF based means of encoding configuration information such that objects representing commonly used objects such as Graphs, connections to Triple Stores etc. can be dynamically loaded.
-This functionality is provided by the [[http://www.dotnetrdf.org/api/index.asp?Topic=VDS.RDF.Configuration.ConfigurationLoader|ConfigurationLoader]] class which is in the `VDS.RDF.Configuration` namespace.
+This functionality is provided by the [ConfigurationLoader](http://www.dotnetrdf.org/api/index.asp?Topic=VDS.RDF.Configuration.ConfigurationLoader) class which is in the `VDS.RDF.Configuration` namespace.

-Dynamic loading is done by classes which implement the [[http://www.dotnetrdf.org/api/index.asp?Topic=VDS.RDF.Configuration.IObjectFactory|IObjectFactory]] interface which means that this mechanism can be extended as desired.
+Dynamic loading is done by classes which implement the [IObjectFactory](http://www.dotnetrdf.org/api/index.asp?Topic=VDS.RDF.Configuration.IObjectFactory) interface which means that this mechanism can be extended as desired.
 Either additional `IObjectFactory` instances can be registered programmatically with the `AddObjectFactory(IObjectFactory factory)` method or you can specify them in your configuration files and have the system automatically detect them by calling the `AutoConfigureObjectFactories(IGraph g)` function.

 # Configuration File structure

-A Configuration file is simply an RDF graph which uses the [[http://www.dotnetrdf.org/configuration#|Configuration Vocabulary]] to specify objects which can be loaded dynamically by the `ConfigurationLoader`.
+A Configuration file is simply an RDF graph which uses the [Configuration Vocabulary](http://www.dotnetrdf.org/configuration#) to specify objects which can be loaded dynamically by the `ConfigurationLoader`.
 A Configuration file may be encoded in any valid RDF graph format which the library understands though typically we recommend using Turtle/N3 for their human readability and ease of editing compared to other RDF serializations.

-The [[http://www.dotnetrdf.org/configuration#|Configuration vocabulary]] allows for specifying a variety of commonly used objects in dotNetRDF as listed in the Configurable Objects section.
+The [Configuration vocabulary](http://www.dotnetrdf.org/configuration#) allows for specifying a variety of commonly used objects in dotNetRDF as listed in the Configurable Objects section.

 ## Vocabulary Basics